-The Fund invests in office properties in established or emerging Australian office markets, with an emphasis on growing income streams.
-The Fund may also invest in other high quality office funds that meet the investment criteria.
-The Fund targets properties that have long leases to government or well regarded corporate tenants and have structured rental increases.
-The current portfolio of assets can be found on the Fund website.
+The Fund invests in quality industrial and logistics properties in Australian industrial precincts, with an emphasis on those positioned near major transport infrastructure.
+The Fund may also invest in other high quality industrial and logistics funds that meet the investment criteria.
+The Fund targets properties and investments that are 100% occupied, have long leases to quality tenants and have structured rental increases.
+The key portfolio metrics of the current Portfolio can be found on the Fund's website including in the 'RG46 and PDS updated information for Charter Hall Direct Industrial Fund No.4' document.